-There’s only one problem with that image: it’s not at all close to what today’s recorded presentations actually look like.
+There’s only one problem with that image: it’s not at all close to what today’s video presentations actually look like.

 Don’t get us wrong, TEDtalks are awesome.
-So is the recording from all those recorded conference keynotes, bringing in distinguished speakers and savvy presentation slides, all spliced together in post-production.
+So are the videos of all those recorded conference keynotes that showcase distinguished speakers and their savvy presentation slides, all spliced together in post-production.

 But for all those professionally-produced main hall events out there, another model is quietly becoming absolutely critical to actually getting work done:

 So what should we be picturing the next time an “online presentation” comes up?
 Allow us to elaborate.